-Despite these various modelling studies, effectively integrating blisters into existing subglacial hydrology models remains challenging.
-Typically, subglacial hydrology models consist of drainage components such as channels, cavities and porous layers \citeg{hewitt2013Seasonal,werder2013Modeling,sommers2018SHAKTI,kazmierczak2024Fast}, but do not explicitly capture blister formation, propagation, or relaxation occurring on short timescales following rapid lake drainage events \cite{flowers2015Modelling}.
-Consequently, these models have limited ability to accommodate intense, transient water inputs and to accurately represent blister dynamics.
+Despite the insights gained from these pure blister models, effectively integrating blister dynamics into existing subglacial hydrology models remains challenging.
+Subglacial hydrology models typically consist of drainage components such as channels, cavities, and porous layers \citeg{hewitt2013Seasonal,werder2013Modeling,sommers2018SHAKTI,kazmierczak2024Fast}, but they do not explicitly capture blister formation, propagation, or relaxation on the short timescales associated with rapid lake-drainage events \cite{flowers2015Modelling}.
+Consequently, these models have limited ability to accommodate intense, transient water inputs or to accurately represent blister dynamics.
 To address these limitations, \citeA{pimentel2010Numerical} modelled blisters as elastic ice flexures interacting with a subglacial drainage system represented by an elastic porous sheet.
-Alternatively, \citeA{rice2015Time} and \citeA{dow2015Modeling} combined the hydrofracture model developed by \citeA{tsai2012Modeling} with a one dimensional subglacial hydrology model, using hydrofracture solutions as initial conditions for subsequent hydrological evolution.
-However, both methods remain one-dimensional and depend on simplifying assumptions regarding the prevailing subglacial drainage system, limiting these models' ability to fully resolve blister formation and propagation.
+Alternatively, \citeA{rice2015Time} and \citeA{dow2015Modeling} combined the hydrofracture model developed by \citeA{tsai2012Modeling} with a one-dimensional subglacial hydrology model, using hydrofracture solutions as initial conditions for subsequent hydrological evolution.
+However, both approaches remain one-dimensional and depend on simplifying assumptions regarding the prevailing subglacial drainage system, limiting their ability to fully resolve blister formation and propagation.